APCSPrinciples/LED_SOS/README.md

 # Use an Arduino to make a LED light blink in the SOS pattern
 In this lab you will build a circuit with one LED and one resistor.
-You will then write a program for the Arduino using Scratch for Arduino to make it blink in the [SOS distress signal](https://en.wikipedia.org/wiki/SOS) of three short blinks then three long blinks then three more short blinks.
+You will then write a program for the Arduino using Scratch for Arduino to make it blink repeatedly in the [SOS distress signal](https://en.wikipedia.org/wiki/SOS) of three short blinks followed by three long blinks and then three more short blinks.
 ![](SOSblink.gif)

 ### Step 1: Start the Scratch for Arduino program